We know that you have many choices in selecting the best education for your child and we thank you for making PUSD your first choice.

 Yes, to attend a College & Career Academy not offered at your school of residence.
 Fifty percent of the total number of open seats is available for students residing outside the attendance area of the requested Academy.
 APP Academy only accepts students entering 9th grade and has an eligibility requirement: the student must have a cumulative 2.0 GPA to apply.

 Yes.
-If your child will be starting Kindergarten, you will need to complete an application to attend one of PUSD's four Dual Language Immersion campuses: San Rafael Elementary-Spanish, Jackson STEM Dual Language Magnet Academy-Spanish, Jefferson Elementary-Spanish and Field Elementary-Mandarin Chinese.
+If your child will be starting Kindergarten, you will need to complete an application to attend one of PUSD's four Dual Language Immersion campuses: San Rafael Elementary-Spanish, Jackson STEM Dual Language Magnet Academy-Spanish, Jefferson Elementary-Spanish, Field Elementary-Mandarin Chinese, and Altadena Elementary-French.
 However, these schools offer "neighborhood preference" (see below) for students living within a defined area of the respective school.

-There are no requirements to apply for PUSD's Spanish and Mandarin Chinese dual language programs, but a student who applies and is accepted as a Spanish- or Mandarin-dominant speaker will need to pass a language assessment verifying native-language knowledge and skills prior to final registration.
-If it's determined the child is not a Spanish or Mandarin dominant speaker, the child will not be able to register.
+There are no requirements to apply for PUSD's Spanish and Mandarin Chinese dual language programs, but a student who applies and is accepted as a Spanish, Mandarin or French-dominant speaker will need to pass a language assessment verifying native-language knowledge and skills prior to final registration.
+If it's determined the child is not a Spanish, Mandarin or French dominant speaker, the child will not be able to register.

 Marshall Fundamental is not a school of residence with attendance boundaries; therefore an Open Enrollment application must be submitted to attend Marshall Fundamental.
 This school offers "neighborhood preference."
 See below.